We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?

 - Which bits of the banana are the best to eat?
 Where is the goodness?
 Should I be eating the skin?
 What about eating those stringy bits that you get inside a banana?

-- As with other fruits, are there different varieties of banana?
+- Are there different varieties of bananas?
 To me, bananas all look and taste the same!
 If there are different varieties, are some better for you than others?

 - If it’s grown organically, is that better for you?